What do you do?

 I think, to be honest, they might be a little boring.
 They could use some more color.
 They could do something about that hair.
 They all have the same hair!

-Where did you get
+Where did you get this outfit?

 The shorts I bought on sale at Banana Republic.
 They were perfect on the golf course.
 The shoes are from the East Village; the brand is Faryl Robin.
 And the socks are H&M. I think sixties style is going to be big for fall.

-you wear lots of H&M?
+Being Swedish, do you wear lots of H&M?

 Maybe I’m biased because I have so many friends who work there, but I think H&M is brilliant.
 Everyone has the opportunity to have style; it’s not about having a million dollars.
 Maybe it has something to do with Sweden being a socialist country, but I love this concept.